4 relaxation techniques

 Does it drive you up the wall when everyone wants something from you at the same time?
 Banal everyday situations can be the most stressful.
 This is where one of the simplest relaxation methods helps: breathing exercises.
-When we’re stressed, our breaths are fast and shallow.
-That’s why it’s important to slow down and deepen your breath – to relax the whole body.
+When we’re stressed, our breathing is fast and shallow.
+That’s why it’s important to slow down and deepen our breath – to relax the whole body.

 - Sit with your upper body upright, leaning closely against a backrest.
 Your abdomen and chest must be able to move freely.